206cc/ZeroBETH/docs/build_and_install.md

 ## Completing the Burning Process

 1. Insert the burned SD card into the Raspberry Pi Zero 2W.
-2. **Do not connect the ZeroBETH mainboard yet**, directly connect the MicroUSB power cable to boot.
-3. Wait for the system to initialize until the green power indicator goes off.
-4. Attach the Raspberry Pi Zero 2W to the ZeroBETH mainboard, ensure all hardware connections are secure, and complete the installation.
-Then, power on the system.
-Wait for about 30 seconds for the system to enter the hardware detection mode.
+2. Install the Raspberry Pi Zero 2W onto the ZeroBETH mainboard, ensuring all hardware connections are secure and properly fixed.
+3. Power on the system.
+On first boot, wait about 1 minute — the system will automatically enter the hardware detection mode.
-5. Follow the on-screen instructions to complete the hardware checks.
+4. Follow the on-screen instructions to complete the hardware checks.

 ---

-## Parameter Settings
+## Initial Setup

 1. After entering the system, press the **DOWN key 5 times** on the version information page to enter the engineering menu.
 2. Configure the following parameters: